WebSite X5 Evo and Pro

 - Double-click on the Video/Audio Object option for the video you want to add, to open the Video/Audio Object window.

-- Add the mandatory information that must be included in the SiteMap: Title, Caption and Preview Image.
+- Open the SEO section and dd the mandatory information that must be included in the SiteMap: Title, Caption and Preview Image.

 - You can, optionally, include the following information: Category, WebSite Keywords, Publication Date, Time (secs) and Contents suitable for everybody.